Jamcha123/Newsly/README.md

 Then OpenAI compiles all the data and lists the outcomes (you inputed) from least to most likely using the search results.

-Disclaimer: Analy cannot predict perfectly and should take it as a grain of salt
+Disclaimer: Newsly cannot predict perfectly and should take it as a grain of salt